spryker/devvm/README.md

 Please refer to the [Installation guide](http://spryker.github.io/getting-started/installation/guide/) to install Spryker.

 This repository contains:
- - [saltstack](saltstack) - SaltStack implementation of reference hosting for development
+ - [saltstack](saltstack) - SaltStack implementation for provisioning reference infrastructure for development
  - [pillar](pillar) - Pillar configuration values used by SaltStack
- - Vagrantfile(s) used by Vagrant for managing local virtual machine
+ - Vagrantfile(s) used by Vagrant for managing local VirtualBox VMs

 ## Requirements
  - VirtualBox >= 5.2.x